KannonZenetism/zenetism-field-physics/zenetism/MP09_time_death_and_glossary_ch22-24.md

 #### Justification

 **Zenon** is the **absolute origin**.
-It does not contain pattern ⚙️.
+It does not contain pattern.
-It permits the possibility ⚐ of possibility.
+It permits the possibility of possibility.

-All emanations ❂ — even Aion and Khaon —
+All emanations — even Aion and Khaon —
-arise from its silent ⟁ non-being.
+arise from its silent non-being.

 **Zenon** cannot be known or approached directly.
 All references to it are **symbolic negations**.